jirehlau/GuyBean/README.md

 * EJS, CSS, JS, Node.JS, MongoDB, Mongoose

 <h2>Next Steps</h2>
-* Continue working on the database and building more information that restaurant owners can add to their profile
+* Continue working on the database and building more information that restaurant owners can add to their profile<br>
 * Have the ability for users to utlizie full CRUD data opreations and not just create
 * Organize the routes, models, and controllers folder